Iso Edge Domains: The Conway--Sloane conjecture

 \begin{theorem} The Conway--Sloane conjecture is true in dimension $5$. \end{theorem} \begin{proof} On a given iso-edge domain the map $\Theta$ is a linear map.
 The image of the polyhedral cone of the iso-edge domain is a polyhedral cone.

 Since we know the iso-edge domains in dimension $5$, we can look at the obtained $76$ different images.
-We found out the following for each pair $C_1$, $C_2$. \begin{enumerate} \item The pairwise intersection $\Theta(C_1)\cap \Theta(C_2)$ does not happens in their relative interiors. \item The pairwise intersection $\Theta(C_1)\cap \Theta(C_2)$ define a face of $qTheta(C_1)$ and $\Theta(C_2)$. \item The corresponding faces of $C_1$ and $C_2$ are arithmetically equivalent. \end{enumerate} Thus if two matrices have the same image then they are arithmetically equivalent. \end{proof}
+We found out the following for each pair $C_1$, $C_2$. \begin{enumerate} \item The pairwise intersection $\Theta(C_1)\cap \Theta(C_2)$ does not {happen} in their relative interiors. \item The pairwise intersection $\Theta(C_1)\cap \Theta(C_2)$ {defines} a face of {$\Theta(C_1)$} and $\Theta(C_2)$. \item The corresponding faces of $C_1$ and $C_2$ are arithmetically equivalent. \end{enumerate} Thus if two matrices have the same image then they are arithmetically equivalent. \end{proof}